Dragonrun1/person_rust_skeleton/README.md

 ## Contributing

 Contributors are welcome.
-Make sure you have read the [Contributor Covenant Code of Conduct].
+Please note that this project has a [Contributor Covenant Code of Conduct].
+By participating in this project you agree to abide by its terms.

-All intentionally contributed code will be considered to also be contributed under a dual licensing of [APACHE] and [MIT], without any additional terms or conditions.
+All intentionally contributed code will be considered to also be contributed under a dual licensing of [APACHE] and [MIT] without any additional terms or conditions.
 Please include your information in a comment on all code files for the copyright etc.

-All intentionally contributed documentation or non-code text like this README etc. will be consider to be contributed under the same [CC-BY-SA] license, without any additional terms or conditions.
+All intentionally contributed documentation or non-code text like this README etc. will be considered to be contributed under the same [CC-BY-SA] license without any additional terms or conditions.

+Pull requests are always welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update or add tests as appropriate.

 ## Licenses